 The Consumer Price Index or CPI or market basket is an index used to calculate the retail inflation in the country.
 It is one of the important tools to evaluate inflation and deflation.
 The topic, ‘Consumer Price Index’ is important from the IAS Exam perspective (Prelims and Mains GS-III Indian Economy.)
-This article will provide you with relevant facts about CPI which will be helpful for Prelims 2020 and also Mains General Studies 3 papers.
+This article will provide you with relevant facts about CPI which will be helpful for UPSC Prelims and also Mains General Studies 3 papers.

 |To cover the important topics mentioned in the UPSC Syllabus, you can check the following links:|

 Consumer Price Index or CPI is the measure of changes in the price level of a basket of consumer goods and services bought by households.
 CPI is a numerical estimation calculated using the rates of a sample of representative objects the prices of which are gathered periodically.

 - The CPI captures changes in price level at the consumer level.

 - Changes in prices at the producer level are tracked by the Wholesale Price Index (WPI).

 - CPI can capture the change in the prices of services which the WPI cannot.

 Candidates should know that CPI is different than WPI.
 Candidates can read about Wholesale Price Index (WPI) in the linked article.